Manik2000/national-anthems-analysis/README.md

 # national-anthems-analysis
-Using NLP to analyse national anthems of countreis across the whole world.
+Using NLP to analyse national anthems of countries across the whole world.

+Scripts and notebooks directories contain code for scraping data, creating embeddings and performing cluster analysis.